srinivasyadav18/xapian-gsoc-plan/proposal.rst

       * Document for usage of Exapand Decider and its derived classes.
   August 10th-15th :
-      * Support for Match Devider.

-      * Support for KeyMaker and Posting source classes it time is permissable.
-  August 17th-22nd :
       * Since erros are values and they would be returned to the respective function so far, Now provide all the errors in except.i file.

       * Provide the standard examples in docs (simple index, simple search).

-       Provided automated tests for the all the classes implemented.
+  August 17th-22nd :
+      * implementation of go get feature (3 days)

+      * Providing tests far classes implementend so far with go test(package) and edit the Makefile for adding new tests and provide tests for go get.
   August 24th-31st : Final Week.
       * Evaluation Week and submission.